squaredev-io/whitebox/README.md

 - Run: `ENV=test pytest -s`
 - Watch: `ENV=test ptw`
 - Run test coverage `ENV=test coverage run -m pytest`
-- Look at coverage report: `coverage report`
+- Look at coverage report: `coverage report` or `coverage html` to generate an html.
+To view it in your browser open the `htmlcov/index.html` file.

 # Contributing